-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 But because of how time-consuming the process is, a big question remains: On election night, will voters know who is going to be the next president of the United States?

-It's the "million dollar question," says Boockvar.
+It's the "million-dollar question," says Boockvar.
 "I think that Nov.
 3, we may not."

 Boockvar is hoping the Pennsylvania legislature will pass a measure that would allow ballots to be pre-canvassed, starting as early as three weeks before Nov.
 3. That process includes opening both a ballot's outer envelope and secondary privacy envelope and confirming the voter's eligibility.
 Under current law, this work can't start until 7 a.m. on Election Day.